 - Friday, the 3rd day before Polling Day

-Elections PEI is committed to providing every individual equal access to vote.
-Mobile voting stations are available to residents in hospitals and long-term care facilities to enable convenient and, if necessary, bedside voting.
+Elections PEI is committed to providing everyone, equal access to vote.
+Mobile voting stations are available to residents in hospitals and long-term care centres to allow easier and, if necessary, bedside voting.

 At each polling station voters are entitled to receive special services as requested or as required to be able to vote, including:

-- Accessibility – Every polling station and voting booth is wheelchair accessible.
-Other challenges we offer assistance in may include visual or hearing impairment, low literacy or help for new Canadians.
+- Accessibility – Every polling station and voting booth is wheelchair friendly.
+We also offer help for difficulties with vision or hearing, low literacy or help for new Canadians.

-- Voting Assistance – A deputy returning officer or friend may assist a voter in marking their ballot if the voter requests assistance.
-The voter will be asked to take an oath or make a declaration.
+- Voting Assistance – A deputy returning officer or friend may assist a voter in marking their ballot if the voter requests help.
+The voter will be asked to take an oath or make a special statement.

-- Language Assistance – A voter who is unable to understand English for any reason, i.e. visual or hearing impairment, low literacy level, speaks another language, may bring another person to interpret and accompany them into the voting station to assist with marking their ballot.
+- Language Assistance – A voter who is unable to understand English for any reason, i.e. difficulty with vision or hearing, low literacy level, speaks another language, may bring another person to interpret and join them in the voting station to help with marking their ballot.

 Time off from work to vote